AYOUB-KB/AYOUB-KB/index.md

 mainPage: "true"
 categories: [hacking, learn]
 tags: [hacking, learn, practice, exploit]
-description: Hacking explained so we can all understand the underlying concepts.
-In this site you'll find different tutorials and CTF's write-ups explained in gory detail (most of the time) so together we can understand and practice every aspect of the secure (or rather insecure) side of the (our) binary world.
+description: Hacking explained so we can all understand...
 ---

 I'm Ayoub.
 You can find me on Linkdin [@ayoub bailiz](https://www.linkedin.com/in/ayoub-kb/)